 - Nexus letters from healthcare providers linking conditions to service

-- Lay statements describing the impact of conditions on daily functioning
+- Personal statements describing how conditions affect daily life

-For both SSA and VA benefits, the documentation burden is substantial, and many applications are initially denied due to insufficient documentation.
+Both SSA and VA benefits have substantial documentation requirements, and many applications are initially denied due to insufficient documentation.
 Working with an attorney experienced in these systems can significantly improve your chances of approval.

 Who Can Provide Disability Documentation

-The appropriate source for disability documentation depends on both your condition and the context of your request.
-Generally, documentation should come from healthcare providers or specialists with expertise in your specific condition.
+The appropriate source for your documentation depends on both your condition and where you’re submitting it.
+Generally, documentation should come from healthcare providers with expertise in your specific condition.

 Qualified Healthcare Providers

-For most physical disabilities and chronic health conditions, appropriate documentation sources include:
+For physical disabilities and chronic health conditions, appropriate documentation sources include:

 - Medical doctors (MDs) or doctors of osteopathy (DOs)